TornRPG/datasync/README.md

 Planned features: [click here](https://github.com/TornRPG/datasync/blob/master/planned_features.md)

 **Attention**: This Repository is now inactive.
-Any Development will be then made in this [repository](https://github.com/NotJansel/datasync), but on each version bump, the source code will be pull-requested [here](https://github.com/tornrpg/datasync).
+Any Development will be then made in this [repository](https://github.com/NotJansel/palladium) as it will be a full rewrite.
+I will make one last update to this on 1.19.1 with the information.

 ## Commands